djpilot802/INTL-Webpage/script.md

 ```
 ## Script for Speaker Meeting:

 Here at the It’s Not Too Late meeting, on the first Saturday of the month - which is today - a speaker graciously comes and shares their story with us.

-Before I pass it to our speaker seeker, is anyone having a desire to drink today or have anything on their heart or mind that they would like to share about?

->Pause for people to speak and to look for raised hands.

-Okay, I will now turn the meeting over to our Speaker Seeker, Jackie.
+I will now turn the meeting over to our Speaker Seeker, Jackie.

 ## Script at 11:20 - 11:25PM